ghackenberg/lightweight-cpp-plugin-framework/Tutorials/01_Develop_Your_First_Plugin/README.md

 ```

 **`Service.cpp` (The Implementation):**
-Here we provide the logic for the `calculate` method: multiplication.
+Here, we provide our unique logic for the `calculate` method: multiplication.
 ```cpp
 #include "Service.h"